Ahlefeldt (noble family): Denmark line

 His kinsman, High royal councillor Burchard von Ahlefeldt received in 1672 letters patent as Danish count and the position of Lensgrave.
 He inherited the county of Langeland which was later inherited by his cousins, Imperial Counts von Ahlefeldt.

 One of his grandsons, Count Christian von Ahlefeldt inherited the county of Laurvig in Norway, one of the two official counties ever in that country (the other was Jarlsberg, which belonged to the House of Wedel).
-In 1785 he received the royal licence to himself and his descendants to bear the name Ahlefeldt-Laurvig.
+In 1785 he received the royal licence to himself and his descendants to bear the name Ahlefeldt-Laurvig and later Ahlefeldt-Laurvig-Bille.

 Holdings

-The Ahlefeldt family accumulated large holdings of land on the territories of today's Germany and Denmark:
+The Ahlefeldt family accumulated large holdings of land on the territories of today's Germany, France and Denmark: